 The age limit on using sites like Facebook may be 13 but that does not stop four out of five primary school kids admitting to using social media at least once a day.* Determined to give parents and teachers the tools to deal with this growing trend, former police sergeant and e-safety guru, Henry Platten took matters into his own hands, developing a safer social media platform that young children can use.

-GoBubble from eCadets puts an end to unwanted friend requests, dubious content and the potential for cyber-bullying.
+GoBubble puts an end to unwanted friend requests, dubious content and the potential for cyber-bullying.
 It allows children to take advantage of the best bits of social media without any of the negative aspects.
-With GoBubble children can chat online with school friends, share jokes, pictures or videos and learn about different cultures by making new friends of the same age from around the world.
+With GoBubble children can chat online with school friends, share jokes, pictures or videos and learn about different cultures.

 “We need to accept that our kids love social media and will use it no matter what the age limit is, so my view is, don’t ban them, just provide them with a safe alternative that has all of the up sides but none of the down sides,” says Henry Platten founder of the multi-award winning eCadets pupil-led online safety education programme.
-“GoBubble is that safe alternative.”
+“GoBubble is that safer, healthier and kinder alternative.”

 GoBubble is safer because it is child-centered and has the GoBubbleWrap innovative moderation tool that checks all content before it appears - saving teachers valuable time.
 You can get started in seconds, with a school just having to provide teachers, children or parents with a single code to be able to sign up.
 The system also builds up the school automatically, saving valuable time.

 All posts are automatically moderated through the system’s safety features, ensuring any inappropriate video, images, text, audio or emojis, are removed before going live.